21 Best Things To Do In Valladolid, Mexico

 Go on a day trip to Rio Lagartos and Las Coloradas

-For when you want to get out of the city and explore some of the nearby nature, you should definitely make sure that you make time to spend the day at Rio Lagartos and Las Coloradas.
-An hour and a half drive from Valladolid will take you to Rio Lagartos.
+When you want to get out of the city and explore some of the nearby nature, you should definitely make sure that you make time to spend the day at Rio Lagartos and Las Coloradas.
+Rio Lagartos is only an hour and a half drive from Valladolid.

 This small fishing town on the Gulf of Mexico is an idyllic spot for nature enthusiasts – it’s actually home to the largest amount of flamingos in Mexico (apparently, it’s two to three flamingos to every Mexican!).